Sharp Bounds for Continuous-Valued Treatment Effects with Unobserved Confounders: EXPERIMENTS

 \subsubsection{Computation Time Issue}

+Bootstrap procedures are known to become computationally intensive when the sample size becomes large.
 In order to reduce execution time, it is possible to perform parallel computing.
-However, for practical reasons, it was not possible to use this technique because the tensor objects from the \texttt{torch} library do not allow parallelization.
+However, for practical reasons, it was not possible to use this technique because the tensor objects from the \texttt{torch} library in \texttt{R} do not allow parallelization.
 Figure~\ref{fig:simu_exec_times_comparison} was therefore obtained with no parallel computing.
 Nevertheless, some parts in the code that did not involve \texttt{torch} tensors could be parallelized (essentially for the method from \textcite{jesson2022scalable}).
 Thus, when possible, except for Figure~\ref{fig:simu_exec_times_comparison}, we used parallel computation on Amazon EC2 c6i.16xlarge instances.